-By making a Will, you are entitled to select the beneficiaries of your assets.
-Without a Will, the property you own as of your death will be distributed in accordance with the laws of the State of Maine, which may not reflect your desires in many instances.
-For example, in a common situation where a husband dies, leaving a wife and several children, the laws of the State of Maine would distribute the first $50,000.00 of the estate and one-half of the balance to the wife.
-The remaining one-half would be distributed equally among his children.
-In certain situations, specifically where the wife is elderly, the husband might have preferred to leave his entire estate to his wife.
+Writing a will allows you to select the beneficiaries of your assets.
+Without this document, any property you own at the time of your death will be distributed in accordance with Maine state laws, which may not reflect your desires.
+For example, if a man dies without a will leaving a wife and several children, estate planning law would distribute the first $50,000.00 of the estate and half of the balance to the wife.
+The remaining half would be distributed equally among his children.
+In certain situations, such as when the wife is elderly, the husband may prefer to leave his entire estate to his wife.
 The assets remaining after her death, if any, could then pass to their children.

 Durable Power of Attorney

-A durable power of attorney is a document which gives your agent the power to do everything that you can do personally – including paying your bills, selling your assets and filing your tax returns.
+A power of attorney is a document in which you, the principal, give an agent authority to act in your stead.
+With a durable power of attorney, the appointed person has the power to do everything that you can do personally, such as paying your bills, selling your assets, and filing your tax returns.

 Statistically, you are more likely to become disabled than you are to die unexpectedly.
 Many people incorrectly assume that if they become disabled their spouse or children will be able to act in their stead.
 This is not the case.
-Your spouse, for example, has no authority to act solely owned property.
-Your spouse also has no ability to sell or mortgage your jointly held real estate, or even take out a home equity loan.
-If you were ever to become unable to function on your own, whether through an accident or illness, the Probate Court would have to appoint a guardian/conservator to act as guardian/conservator.
-However, if you have already appointed an attorney-in-fact to act in your stead, no guardian/conservator would have to be appointed.
+For example, your spouse has no ability to sell or mortgage your jointly held real estate or even take out a home equity loan.
+If you were ever to become unable to function on your own, whether through an accident or illness, the Probate Court would appoint a guardian/conservator if you have not already appointed an individual with a power of attorney.

 Advance Health Care Directive/Living Will